-Join Mike Chapple for an in-depth discussion in this video Looking at advanced malware, part of CompTIA Security+ Exam Prep (SY0-401): Threats and Vulnerabilities.
+Join Mike Chapple for an in-depth discussion in this video Looking at advanced malware, part of CompTIA Security+ (SY0-401) Cert Prep: Threats and Vulnerabilities.

 - Malware authors are sometimes talented,…sophisticated software developers…who understand the methods that security…professionals use to detect and prevent…malware attacks.…This leads them to develop advanced…techniques that allow them to escape…detection and bypass traditional…anti-malware defenses.…Let's talk about three advanced malware concepts:…Rootkits, polymorphism and armored viruses.…The root account is a special super-user…account on a system that provides…unrestricted access to system resources.…

 It is normally reserved for system administrators,…but it is also the ultimate goal of many hackers.…Rootkits are a type if malware that originally…were designed for privilege escalation.…A hacker would gain access to a normal…user account on a system,…and then use the rootkit to gain root,…or escalate the normal user access to…unrestricted super-user access.…The term rootkit has changed over…the years however.…It is now used to describe software…techniques designed to hide…other software on a system.…

 NOTE: We are now a CompTIA Content Publishing Partner.
 Our training prepares members to pass CompTIA certification exams and become qualified IT professionals.
 As such, we are able to offer CompTIA exam vouchers at a 10% discount.
 For more information on how to obtain this discount, please download these PDF instructions.

 - Comparing viruses, worms, and Trojans

 - Defending against denial of service and password attacks